TSVRtheProg/TSVRtheProg/README.md

-<h2 align="left">Hello, my name is Karthikeya.
-I'm an aspiring data scientist motivated and eager to leverage my skills in advanced data analytics, machine learning, deep learning, natural language processing (NLP), and statistics.
-Passionate about developing innovative solutions and contributing to technological advancements.
-I am proficient in collaborating with cross-functional teams to deliver impactful projects.
-Ready to leverage my skills in Python, SQL, and data visualization tools to excel in data science roles.</h2>
+<h2 align="left">Hi, my name is Karthikeya.
+I'm an aspiring data scientist ready to apply my knowledge of advanced data analytics, machine learning, deep learning, natural language processing (NLP), and statistics.
+I'm passionate about developing unique solutions and contributing to technical growth.
+I am skilled at working with cross-functional teams to deliver significant initiatives.
+Ready to use my Python, SQL, and data visualization talents to make waves in data science careers.</h2>

 ###